Code of Corporate Disclosure

 3. Uniform and Universal Dissemination of UPSI -

-Chief Investor Relations Officer/ General Manager- Investor Relations/ Deputy General Manager- Corporate Communication shall ensure that the-
+Chief Investor Relations Officer/ Head of Investor Relations department / Head of Corporate Communications department shall ensure that the-

 3.1.
 Disclosure/ Dissemination of information are done through various media so as to achieve maximum reach and quick dissemination.